• Skip to main content

 Attacks From the North

 The British create two colonies.
 East Florida, with its capital in St. Augustine, stretches from the Atlantic to the Apalachicola River.
-West Florida, governing from Pensacola, includes the panhandle and southern Louisiana, Mississippi, and Alabama.
+West Florida, governed from Pensacola, encompasses the panhandle and parts of southern Louisiana, Mississippi, and Alabama.

 Into this mix comes a new tribe of natives, a mishmash of several tribes.
 They call them the Seminoles.
 They will eventually push south as far as the Alachua region (Gainesville).

-By 1781, Spain can recapture West Florida from the spread-out British.
-When the American Revolution ends two years later, England will give East Florida to Spain in exchange for Gibraltar.
+By 1781, Spain could recapture West Florida from the spread-out British.
+When the American Revolution ended two years later, England gave East Florida to Spain in exchange for Gibraltar.

 For the most part, this is all taking place in the panhandle and northern Florida, north of Gainesville.